 Though feeding ducks pieces of bread is common at public lakes and campgrounds, it’s actually not healthy for waterfowl or your backyard flock.

 You shouldn’t feed your ducks the same food as your chickens, especially if they’re still young.
 These are a few of the dangers of chicken feed consumption for ducklings:

 To understand why you shouldn’t give chicken feed to ducklings, it’s important to first know what’s in your chicken feed in the first place.
 Most chicken feeds contain a mixture of nutrients and minerals — so far, so good!
 However, they also often include a high amount of protein.
-This bolsters quick growth in chickens and prepares them for meat production or optimizes their egg laying!
+This bolsters quick growth in chickens and prepares them for meat production or optimizes their egg laying.

-You will want to be wary of over-consumption of protein in your ducklings.
-Accelerated growth can cause them to develop foot and leg problems, which will hinder their health.
+You will want to be wary of the over-consumption of protein in your ducklings.
+Accelerated growth can cause them to develop foot and leg problems, which hinder their health.
 Additionally, you’ll want to be mindful in the case of feeding chicken feed to wild ducklings and ducks.
 Too much protein can cause them to develop a condition called angel wing, which prevents them from flying and migrating safely during the winter.

 Healthy ducklings and ducks require a high level of niacin.
 This water-soluble amino acid is not stored in the body, causing ducks to require a regular supply in their feed to stay healthy.
 This is particularly important when ducklings are young and in their pivotal development stages.
 Chickens need lower levels of niacin in their diet, causing chicken feed to contain insufficient amounts for a duckling.